jornada-im/documentation/templates/fellowship_IM_statement.md

 \vspace{2mm}

-The student ***Arthur Tansley*** has, within the last year, completed the data and metadata submission requirements for funding by the Jornada Basin LTER Graduate Research Fellowship Program ("the fellowship").
+The student ***Arthur Tansley*** has, within the last year, completed the data and metadata submission requirements for funding by the Jornada Graduate Research Fellowship Program ("the fellowship").
 These requirements include:

 1. Submission of one or more files containing data collected as part of a graduate research project associated with their degree program and the fellowship.